 - Children absent from education are registered on a school roll.
-Children categorised as missing education are either not registered at a school or else not receiving suitable education in place of a school setting.
-A child's persistent absence can act as a vital warning sign of a range of safeguarding issues.
-This might include abuse or neglect, such as sexual abuse or exploitation or student criminal exploitation, or issues such as mental health problems, substance abuse, radicalisation, FGM or forced marriage. - It is important that our response to persistently absent pupils supports the identification of any abuse and helps prevent the risk of them missing education in the future. - The school has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
-This includes 'first day' calls, follow up calls, letters home and home visits. - The school recognises the importance of keeping in touch with parents and carers to promote and ensure the welfare, well-being and safety of pupils.
-The school will hold more than one emergency number for each child to ensure that a parent/carer can be contacted urgently or for the DSL to check on the well-being of a pupil. - The school understands its duty to report any missing children to the local authority, including the information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points.
+Children categorised as missing education are either not registered at a school or else not receiving suitable education in place of a school setting. - Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including mental health problems, substance abuse, radicalisation, FGM or force marriage, neglect, child sexual and child criminal exploitation particularly county lines. - The Academy accepts the importance of its responsibility to students with unexplained and prolonged periods of absence keeping them safe and in reducing the risk of them becoming a child missing from education in the future.
+This includes students where problems are first emerging and also those already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), or where being absent from education may increase known safeguarding risks within the family or in the community. - The school has in place robust systems for recording and monitoring daily attendance and punctuality of pupils.
+This includes 'first day' calls, follow up calls, letters home and home visits.
+The school has robust procedures in place for monitoring the whereabouts, wellbeing and safety of pupils who are absent from education, particularly on repeat occasions and/or prolonged periods.
+Any concerns will be acted on as safeguarding and following the school safeguarding procedures.
+This is set out in the school's attendance policy. - The school recognises the importance of keeping in touch with parents and carers to promote and ensure the welfare, wellbeing and safety of pupils.
+The school will hold more than one emergency number for each child to ensure that a parent/carer can be contacted urgently or for the DSL to check on the wellbeing of a pupil. - The school understands its duty to report any missing children to the local authority, including the information schools must provide to the local authority when removing a child from the school roll at standard and non-standard transition points.
 Full details of these systems for monitoring and supporting children with poor attendance and how the school follows statutory advice in removing pupils from the school roll can be found in the school's attendance policy.

-25. Child-on-Child Abuse
+26. Child-on-Child Abuse